cam-martin/interview_example/chapter2.md

 `Table 1` has the following variables; `date`, `user_id`, `song_id`, `count`, where count is the total number of times a user has listened to a given song.

-Table 2 has the same variables but instead of a lifetime total count, the count variable is the number of times a user has listened to a given song that particular day.
+`Table 2` has the same variables but instead of a lifetime total count, the count variable is the number of times a user has listened to a given song that particular day.
 This lifetime cumulative count needs to be updated daily.

-The task is to pull the daily counts from the table 2 and add them to the cumulative count on table 1.
+The task is to pull the daily counts from the `table 2` and add them to the cumulative count on `table 1`.

 Use any method to aggregate the daily counts with the cumulative counts.
 Your submission will be only judged based on the contents of the final table.
 Name your updated table `table_updated`.